The Top 19 Essential Legal Documents for Startups in 2024

 It’s a formal contract that restricts your current or former employees from working for or promoting a competing business for a specified period and within a defined geographical location.

-This legal document can also help to prevent talent poaching, which may be a rampant challenge for many startups.
+Non-compete agreements can also help to prevent talent poaching, which may be a rampant challenge for many startups.

 By imposing restrictions on your employee’s abilities to join rival companies or begin competing ventures, these agreements make it more difficult for competitors to recruit your skilled employees.